portworx/px-dev/README.md

 # uname -r
 3.19.3-1.el7.elrepo.x86_64
 ```
+To install pre-built kernel modules, download  and install per on your distro.

 | **Distribution**   | **Kernel** | **Download URL and installation command**                                                                                                                                            |
 |  ----------------- | ---------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|